6263k/6263/README.md

 # 6263
-My first homwerok to the Data Science
+My first homework to the Data Science cource in Skoltech